rcgoodfellow/blog/content/post/2018-03-20-Linux-Kernel-4.0-Tracing-Muffins.markdown

 #### Linux Security Module Plumbing

-Calls to sendmsg go through the [Linux Security Modules Framework (LSM)](https://en.wikipedia.org/wiki/Linux_Security_Modules).
+Calls to `sendmsg` go through the [Linux Security Modules Framework (LSM)](https://en.wikipedia.org/wiki/Linux_Security_Modules).
 LSM allows security to be plugged into the kernel through the module mechanism.
-The code above basically says, call the security hook, if there is no error then send the message via `sock_sendmsg_nosec`.
+The code above basically says, call the security hook first, and if there is no error then send the message via `sock_sendmsg_nosec`.
 Digging a bit deeper into the hook, the path is fairly straight forward. `security_socket_sendmsg` is found at [security/security.c](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/security/security.c?h=v4.15.11#n1368)

 ```c
 int security_socket_sendmsg(struct socket *sock, struct msghdr *msg, int size)